-The exposure to non-OECD markets may be as high as 10%.
-For the purpose of monitoring this constraint, the country of risk is deemed to correspond to the main country of operations, for multinational companies.
-Term Undetermined duration Reference currency The reference currency of the Compartment is EUR.
-Benchmark No benchmark is intended to be used for the achievement of the performance of the Compartment.
-SFT The Compartment may employ securities financing techniques ("SFTs") as described under 4.5 "Use of Techniques and Instruments relating to Transferable Securities and Money Market Instruments" for reducing risks (hedging), generating additional capital or income or for cost reduction purposes.
-Any use of SFTs for investment purposes will be in line with the risk profile and risk diversification rules applicable to the Compartment.
-The Compartment could use Total Return Swap or some others derivatives instruments that are the same characteristics (like Dynamic Portfolio Swap) and SFTs in order to reach the management policy.
-These types of operation could increase the Compartment's risk profile.
-The extent of use of SFT, TRS or similar derivative instruments is detailed under "Assets Used".
-Asset used Equities: The Compartment could be exposed until 100% of the Compartment's net assets to equity markets.
+Term Undetermined duration Reference The reference currency of the Compartment is EUR. currency Equities: Asset used The Compartment could be exposed until 100% of the Compartment's net assets to equity markets.
 Indeed, since the Compartment may invest in bonds of any seniority or in convertible bonds, there is a chance that such instruments may be converted into shares at the initiative of the regulator or, for instance, in the event that the solvency ratio falls below a contractually agreed minimum level.
-If the bonds held in portfolio are converted into shares, the Compartment may temporarily hold shares for up to 100% of its net assets and shall sell them as soon as possible in the best interests of the shareholders.
+If the bonds held in portfolio are converted into shares, the Compartment may temporarily hold shares for up to 100% of its net assets and shall sell them as soon as possible in the best interests of the Shareholders.
 The Compartment will be able to invest into "preferred shares" which are shares which give a priority and certain right to a dividend.
 If, a year, a company experiences financial difficulties, it can exceptionally not pay dividends to ordinary shareholders, but it is still forced to pay holders of the "preferred shares".
 This dividend is usually a percentage of the nominal value or priority payback of dividends or both.
 Thus, they offer the features and benefits of the debt, while being classified in accounting as equity.
 Bonds and debt securities: The Compartment may invest in bonds issued by sovereign states, industrial, commercial and financial companies, as well as convertible bonds, shares or debt securities.
 All financial instruments may be fixed-, variable- and/or adjustable-rate securities.
 These securities issued by international issuers may be secured, unsecured or subordinated.
 The minimum rating of the bonds must be "Investment Grade" by at least one financial rating agency.
 The Compartment will not invest in Distressed Securities.
-The Compartment invests up to 50% in contingent convertible bonds ("CoCo"), hybrid debt securities designated to absorb the loss of capital for issuers, this implies that these bonds are slightly different to regular convertible bonds in that the likelihood of the bonds converting into equity when a certain trigger CET1 (common equity tier 1) relative to risk weighted assets is reached.
-Further an AT1 (additional tier 1) CoCo must be issued as a perpetual instrument whose coupon payments (distributions) are discretionary and may be cancelled at any time, for any reason.
-There exists a tension between the prudential needs of an issuer to optimize its capital structure with affordable loss absorption funding that maintains the entity as a going concern, and the needs of investors to properly price the risk of loss of coupon or capital, which are particular challenges for CoCos.
-Moreover, there exists uncertainty in the context of a supervisory decision establishing when the point of non-viability has been reached as well as in the context of a statutory bail-in set up under the new Bank Recovery and Resolution Directive.
-Shares or units from other UCITS and UCIs:

-The Compartment may, within a limit which may not exceed 10%, invest in UCITS as well as in other Luxembourg or foreign UCIs that comply with point 1 (e) of article 41 of the Law.
+The Compartment invests up to 50% in contingent convertible bonds ("CoCo").
+CoCo are regulatory capital instruments issued by banks under the applicable solvency rules which can be converted into ordinary shares if a certain minimum level of capital ratio is breached by the issuer.
+Shares or units from other UCITS and UCIs: The Compartment may, within a limit which may not exceed 10%, invest in UCITS as well as in other Luxembourg or foreign UCIs that comply with point 1 (e) of article 41 of the Law.
 The Compartment may invest in a mutual fund managed by AXIOM ALTERNATIVE INVESTMENTS.
+Money market instruments: During periods when the investment strategy leads the management team to trim the Compartment's exposure to bonds and/or other debt securities in order to achieve the investment objective, the Compartment may be exposed up to 100% to treasury bills, certificates of deposit and euro commercial paper.
+These financial instruments may also be used on an incidental basis as cash investments.
+Other instruments: As part of its investment strategy, the Compartment may invest in non-listed securities of companies specialising in any sub-sector of the financial industry.
+Such instruments may be used by the Compartment as a way to invest in sub-sectors of the financial industry where companies are not listed This type of instruments may not exceed 10% of the Compartment's net assets.
+Derivative instruments: For hedging or exposure purposes, the Compartment may trade any futures or options provided that their underlying assets have a direct financial relationship or correlation with an asset held in the portfolio.
+Types of markets where the Compartment is invested: regulated: yes organised: yes OTC: yes Risks to which the manager seeks exposure: equity: yes interest rate: yes currency: yes credit: yes index: yes futures: yesoptions: yesswaps: yes currency forwards: yescredit derivatives: yes